-Wash and pick over one peck spinach; cook with one-half cupful water until tender.
-Drain and chop very fine; then add the chopped whites of two hard-boiled eggs and sufficient French dressing to sult.
-Put on large platter and garnish with the crisped leaves of one head lettuce, also one hard-boiled egg cut into thin slices.
+Wash and pick over one peck spinach; cook with onehalf cupful water until tender.
+Drain and chop very fine; then add the chopped whites of two hard-boiled eggs and sufficient French dressing to suit.
+Put on large platter and garnish with the crisp leaves of one head lettuce, also one hard-boiled egg cut into thin slices.